Turning a Picture into a 3D Model: Convert Photos to 3D

 - Choose the good material for the best result

 - A digital camera: of course your old camera won’t make the trick, as you need to have digital files to upload on your computer.
 Your smartphone’s camera can be a good start but you’ll obviously get a more detailed result with a digital single-lens reflex camera as the pixels resolution will be three times more important and the setting more customizable.
 We strongly recommend using this type of camera since you need to to make the most of the light and the outline of your subject.
 The best settings are a low ISO to diminish the most possible the noise.
 The main advantage of it is that it will help you to get a small aperture with a reduced depth of field.
 This would allow you to increase the sharpness of the subject outline, making it less confusing for the software.
-If your are considering to take a subject in movement, be aware that the setup could be far more complicate.
+If you are considering to take a subject in movement, be aware that the setup could be far more complicated.
 You will need many digital cameras as below on the picture (between 50 and 100) with a simultaneous triggering mechanism

 - A lighting device: Even if you can settle your camera settings to improve the light sensitivity, an additional lighting will be key to improving your shooting.
-Adding a light will help you to earn at the same time a good light sensitive and lower the noise.
+Adding a light will help you to earn at the same time a good light sensitivity and lower the noise.
 Indeed, your ISO could be lower and you will gain in speed and reduce the grain.
 Whether you use natural or artificial light, what is key is to avoid the most possible shadows that would blur the outline of the subject

 - A Tripod: or any support allowing you to stabilize the subject and your camera.
 The pictures will be less blurred and more consistent.
 It will provide more high-detailed and flat pictures.